JStockDev/java_raycaster/README.md

 The server and clients can be configured through their respective `server_config.toml` and `client_config.toml` files in the root project directory.
 Both config files allow port changing, the server allows for a custom map to be implemented, and the client allows for a custom server address to be set.

+## Project Structure
+The project is structured into three main modules:
+- `commons`: Contains shared code for networking and game logic, including the `GameObject` class, which represents objects in the game world.
+- `server`: Implements the server-side logic, including the game world, player management, and networking using websockets.
+- `client`: Implements the client-side logic, including the terminal interface, raycasting for 3D rendering, and player input handling.

 ## Requirements

 ### Game World: